A completed International Student Admission Application packet consists of the originals and copies of all of the following documents:

 □ 5.
 MEDICAL FORM: International students must provide official written medical proof of freedom from tuberculosis through either a negative Mantoux tuberculin skin test or results of a chest X-ray that was given in the United States within the last year.
 Out-of-country students must undergo testing for freedom from tuberculosis upon arrival in the United States before registration in classes is allowed.
 Students must also show proof of vaccination (within the last 5 years) for bacterial meningitis.
 The colleges of DCCCD do recommend that all prospective students have adequate immunizations for bacterial meningitis; diphtheria; rubeola, rubella, mumps; tetanus and poliomyelitis (see Texas Department of Health’s Recommended Adult Immunization Schedule) although official report is not required.

 □ 6.
 INTERNATIONAL TRANSFER STUDENTS must provide copies of:

 · Passport, valid for at least six (6) months.
 (Identification and expiration date pages.)

-· Transfer Clearance Form from the school last authorized to attend in the United States.
+· Current Standing Form from the school last authorized to attend in the United States.

 New students outside the United States must submit copies of these documents upon arrival at the college.
 Original documents must be presented by both transfer and new students for verification.